Short Term Financing Definition

 Example of Short Term Finance

-Marry took a loan of $10,000 for a period of 6 months at the 5% APR.
+Marry took a loan of $10,000 for six months at the 5% APR.
 Since the loan is for a shorter period, i.e., less than one year, it will be treated as short-term finance.
 After six months, the marriage has to repay the loan amount and the interest due.

 Advantages of Short Term Loans

-- Less interest: As these are to be paid off in a very short period within about a year, the total amount of interest cost under it will be least as compared to long term loans which take many years to be paid off.
+- Less interest: As these are to be paid off in a very short period within about a year, the total amount of interest cost under it will be least as compared to long term loans that take many years to be paid off.
 The long term loan total interest cost might be more than the principal amount.

 - Disbursed Quickly: The risk involved in defaulting the loan payment is lesser than that of the long-term loan as they have a long maturity date.
 Because of this, it takes less time to get sanctioned the short-term loan as their maturity date will be shorter.
 Thus one can get the loan sanctioned and the fund disbursed very quickly.

-- Less Documentation: As it is less risky, the documents required for the same will also be not too much making it an option for all to approach for short term loans.
+- Less Documentation: As it is less risky, the documents required for the same will also be not too much, making it an option for all to approach short-term loans.

 Disadvantages of Short Term Loans

-The main disadvantage of the short term finance is that one can get a smaller amount of loan only and that too with shorter maturity date so that the borrower won’t get burdened with bigger installments.
-It is fixed that the period of loan will be less than 1 year and if a high amount of loan is sanctioned, the monthly installment will come very high resulting in an increase in the chance of default in repayment of loan which will affect the credit score adversely.
+The main disadvantage of short-term finance is that one can get a smaller loan and a shorter maturity date so that the borrower won’t get burdened with bigger installments.
+However, it is fixed that the loan period will be less than one year.
+Therefore, if a high amount of loan is sanctioned, the monthly installment will come very high, increasing the chance of default in repayment of the loan, which will affect the credit score adversely.

 Important Points to Note